markmarijnissen/stockticker/README.md

 			error: onError

 onSuccess = (data) ->
-	if data is "ERROR_NO_ARGUMENTS" then @onSyncError data else for symbol,atts of data
+	if data is "ERROR_NO_ARGUMENTS" then onError data else for symbol,atts of data
 		# try to find existing stock
 		stock = Stock.findByAttribute 'symbol',symbol